-Тор Objective ics (See SA nework) Score Supporting Information Residual Score Timing Uncertainty 8 Biodiversity Biodiversity - Key reason: Within 500m of a SSSI (not adjacent).
+Тор Objective ics (See SA nework) Score Supporting Information Residual Score Timing Uncertainty 8 Biodiversity - Key reason: Within 500m of a SSSI (not adjacent).
 Within 500m of an SPA (not adjacent).
 Within 500m of an SAC (not adjacent).
 Within 500m of a Ramsar site (not adjacent).
 Site may reduce habitat connectivity, such as by increasing distances between habitats or agricultural areas in any direction (north-south, east-west, etc.).
 Site is a large greenfield site (>0.4 ha).
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 0 S- LT Н Other info: Site is at low risk of affecting protected or priority species.
 Mitigation: Undertake appropriate ecological survey and seek to incorporate green infrastructure into design and where possible recreate the habitat(s) lost, or enhance nearby habitats.
-Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
+Landscape / Townscape Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 Site would result in the loss of a greenfield site or other local landscape feature.
 Potential to have a moderate effect on landscape character or views.
-9 Landscape / Townscape Other info: The broad proposed design or appearance is unknown at this stage.
+9 Other info: The broad proposed design or appearance is unknown at this stage.
 Site would have a neutral effect on townscape character assuming mitigation in place.
 0 S- LT Н Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 The layout, including building size, orientation and road layout, should be designed with consideration to the landscape/ townscape.
 10 Heritage 0 Key reason: Site is unlikely to have a significant impact on the historic environment.
 0 S- LT Н Key reason: There are water bodies within the site.
 Site falls entirely within EA Flood Zone 3 - high risk.
 11 Water Other info: Site is not within a groundwater Source Protection Zone.
 Site is in an area of medium surface water flood risk.
 S- 11 Water : Mitigation: Site is FZ3 and therefore requires an FRA and potential for incorporating green infrastructure and sustainable drainage.
 Incorporate green infrastructure and sustainable drainage.
+Ensure site drainage is designed to account for the flow of domestic pollutants away from the water body and to an appropriate water treatment method.
 MT L Key reason: Site located adjacent to sustainable transport opportunities.
 Other info: Site located within 1 km of jobs/services.
 The potential for energy efficiency or renewable energy sources is unknown at this stage.
-12 Climate Change Mitigation: Incorporate green infrastructure into development design.
+12 Climate Change ++ Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 Pursue the lowest achievable carbon footprint for the site and encouraging the exporting of renewable energy to the Grid, and linking into or combining with other developments to implement communal or district energy schemes (cooling, heating and/or power). ++ S- LT L